SOUTH DEVON AND TORBAY TABLE TENNIS LEAGUE - HANDICAP TEAM CUPS

 The previous system used massive handicaps (players requiring 60+ points to win a single game!) which resulted in very long games, giving timing/scheduling issues, and offered less incentive to our better players due to the length of games.
 It was also possible on the old system that a player would only have one set of table tennis in an evening.
 Less teams were entering the cup matches each season.
 The previous system of weaker players having to win 11 points a game would always favour the better players.
 We needed to give the weaker players a better chance of winning and we needed to deal with the timing constraints that many clubs have.

-So, the committee has adopted an experimental change for this season and will gauge the support for the new format to see whether it should be a permanent change.
+So, the committee has adopted an experimental change and will gauge the support for the new format to see whether it should be a permanent change.

 CHALLENGE HANDICAP CUP (team singles) & DYMENT DOUBLES SHIELD